PascalNoisette/leanote/README.md

   password_hash: b71a4cd635e0ea3e43adcc1e0c755416
 ```

 Multiple account is not implemented and only the password is checked against the password_hash.
+User administration is not implemented.

+### Notebook

+Notebook correspond to a level-1 subfolder inside the mkdocs https://squidfunk.github.io/mkdocs-material/getting-started/ folder.

+Notebook creation is not implemented.

 ## Leanote